They’re having my grandchild!

 This charming comic original sequel tells of Stanley Banks in the run up becoming a first time grandfather.

 Today’s review is Father’s Little Dividend (1950), the sequel to Father of the Bride (1950).
-Father of the Bride introduced us to of the Banks’ family, and told of the announcement and preparations for the wedding of Stanley Banks’ only daughter.
+Father of the Bride introduced us to the Banks’ family and told of the announcement and preparations for the wedding of Stanley Banks’ only daughter.

 Father’s Little Dividend was narrated by the grandfather to be himself, played by Spencer Tracy.
 Father of the Bride was nominated for Best Picture and Best Actor in a Lead Role for Tracy.
 Both were remade decades later with a cast including Steve Martin as George Banks (was Stanley), Diane Keaton as his wife and Kimberly Williams Paisley as his daughter.

 Father’s Little Dividend is like International Velvet (1978), in that it can also be seen as a stand-alone movie.
 The writers won a writer’s award.
 Director Vincente Minnelli was nominated for a Directors Guild of America Outstanding Directorial Achievement in Motion Pictures award for the film.
 Vincente Minnelli directed both movies, and directed Father’s Little Dividend in 22 days, while he waited for his An American in Paris (1951) sets to be built.
 The writers also won a writer’s award.

 Father’s Little Dividend reunited Tracy with the original cast of Joan Bennett playing his wife Ellie and a young Elizabeth Taylor playing his daughter, Kay.
 The cast playing Kay’s screen husband Buckley (Don Taylor) and screen in-laws, the Dunstans – Doris (Billie Burke) and Herbert (Moroni Olsen) also returned.
-The title is explained by Joan Bennett during the movie as that as grandparents they can enjoy all the perks but none of the responsibilities of having a grandchild, like a dividend.
+The title is explained by Joan Bennett during the movie.
+This that as grandparents they can enjoy all the perks but none of the responsibilities of having a grandchild, like a dividend.